isabella232/website-27/docs/bebop/source/includes/_how_to_use.md

     <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />
 ```

-7. Declare ARDiscoveryService in your manifest file

 > Declare ARDiscoveryService in your manifest file

 ```java
     <service android:name="com.parrot.arsdk.ardiscovery.ARDiscoveryService" />
 ```

-8. And finally load the native libraries in your Application or in the main activity (and every other activity that can be launched by an external intent).

 > load the native libraries